LewisHillard-Q/MCJobOptimization/README.md

 # MCJobOptimization

-This program will look at the statistics of the citizen in your colony and assign them to their optimal job.
+This program will look at the statistics of the citizens in your colony and assign them to their optimal job.

 ### Installation
 If necessary Install python3